frabjous/open-guide-typesetting-framework/doc/usage.md

 The process is deliberately made slow, so as not to overwhelm the database server it interacts with, or make it suspect a denial of service attack.
 PhilPapers uses IDs which are typically 5 or 6 uppercase letters, and are somewhat random, though the first three letters often match the author's name, and the following letters often have something to do with the title, but this is not consistent.
 These five or six digits are often followed by a hyphen and a number.
-These IDs can be found at the end of URL when visiting a certain work's page on the PhilPapers site.
+These IDs can be found at the end of the URL when visiting a certain work's page on the PhilPapers site.
-The extraction process finds up to the top five matching PhilPapers IDs for each entry, and from them selects one (usually the first) and downloads a bibliographic record for it and uses it to populate a listing in the Bibliography block.
+The extraction process finds up to the top five matching PhilPapers IDs for each entry, and from them selects one (usually the first) and downloads a bibliographic record for it, and uses it to populate a listing in the Bibliography block.
 This process is currently very error prone, though I hope to make improvements.

 After extraction, each entry should be checked carefully.
-There is a drop-down list of the other PhilPapers ID found in the search in the upper left of each converted listing, as well as an input field for inputting a new one, and a button for redoing the import.
+There is a drop-down list of the other PhilPapers IDs found in the search in the upper left of each converted listing, as well as an input field for inputting a new one, and a button for redoing the import.
 It is recommended that you have PhilPapers open in another window or tab when working on the bibliography.
 If possible, it's best to make changes and additions on PhilPapers itself, and then redo the import, if information is missing or incorrect, as this benefits everyone in the profession.
 However, entries can also be manually edited in the framework, and new ones inserted using the button at the bottom.